learn-co-students/sql-financial-data-lab-nyc-career-ds-062518/README.md

 #### Company Profit Margins

 The `profit_margin_cte` should contain a CTE that returns: 1) the company name, and 2) its respective profit margin.
 Use the same formula for calculating profit margin.
+Do this for the companies that do not have an ebitda of `NULL`.

 The resulting dataset should be ordered by profit margin from highest to lowest.